mrodriguezcote/octo-umbrella/README.md

 ##### Available Tests

-Every (`it`) function is considered a test, tests are grouped in tests suites and there is usually one test suite per file.
+Every (`it`) function is considered a test, tests are grouped in test suites and so far there is always one test suite per file.
 Test sets are groups of one or more test suites, and levels are groups of one or more test sets.
-The tests currently available are organized as such:
+The test sets currently available are:

 * level1
   * access